benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 ## ELinearLayout as an alternative solution to the confusing DSL (LinearLayout on steroids), start with API
 Use this as reference https://fblitho.com/docs/layout

-## Android friendly implementation:
-When removing the snugging bit in order to make it closer to Android's API, dupplicate appears like arranged/aligned.
-JustifyLayout is still using snugging
-SnuggingLayout isn't needed anymore

 ## Fix android layout bug with Gravity.CENTER on TextView as a way of reproducing
 ## Test with more than 1 EPViewGroup on the UI